Erich Kern

 Erich Kern, (born Erich Knud Kernmayr on 27 February 1906 – died 13 September 1991) was a far-right Austrian journalist, war-time propagandist, and a post-war Nazi activist.
 He became a writer of revisionist books that sought to glorify the activities of the German soldiers during the Second World War.

 Early years

 Kernmayer was born in Graz.
-As a youth he was briefly affiliated to the youth wing of the Social Democratic Party of Austria, before moving to the right, initially with the radical Sturmvolk movement before joining the Austrian Nazi Party.
+As a youth he was briefly affiliated to the youth wing of the Social Democratic Party of Austria and Communist Party of Austria, before moving to the right, initially with the radical Sturmvolk movement before joining the Austrian Nazi Party.
 As the party was illegal he was imprisoned for a while in 1934.

 His first experience as a journalist came on the Essener National-Zeitung, a local newspaper owned by Hermann Göring.
 He subsequently served as press-chief to Gauleiter Josef Bürckel, effectively controlling the press in both Ostmark and Saarland.
 By 1940 he was the chief of the Pressestelle of Gauleiters.
 He saw active service during the Second World War with the Waffen SS, holding the rank of Obersturmbannführer.
-Taken prisoner after the war, he was held in internment in Austria for two and a half years before being released in 1948.
+Taken prisoner after the war, he was held in American internment in Austria for two and a half years before being released in 1948.